Property (Relationships) Amendment Act 2001: Future Propositions

 A call for a modern-approach has been increasingly active to reform current relationship legislation. increasing criticism has paved further discussion regarding future amendments to the act.
 This includes the addition of definitions relating to UN-specified trusts, native land entitlements and further clarification of legislative definitions.

 Other propositions include the further redefinition of relationships.
-The 2001 amendments aimed to re-address relationship standings within legislation, further specification has been cited as an area for redevelopment.
+The 2001 amendments aimed to readdress relationship standings within legislation, further specification has been cited as an area for redevelopment.
 The case of Ward V Ward brought a conceptual flaw to light regarding the amendment act's original policy of maintaining equal sharing in a relationship.
 The lack of specification regarding de facto relationships in this amendment has warranted lawmakers to suggest changes to amend this and further fulfil the act's core directive.

-The topic of immeasurable contributions within relationships has also maintained significant controversy under the 2001 amendment's re-definition.
+The topic of immeasurable contributions within relationships has also maintained significant controversy under the 2001 amendment's redefinition.
 This has led for a call to update such definitions to add more specific terms for ease of property distribution.
 Domestic duties, child birth and child care are relationship contributions that cannot be divided upon separation and can therefore leave some individuals short-handed following separation or divorce.
 Future proposals have named the addition of these actions in a relationship to be included as part of a newly proposed amendment to further conceptual relationship equity post-separation as opposed to the current policy of equal sharing.
 The current status of equality within the 2001 amendment has left some individuals without an equal share of the relationship; as seen in the case of O v S. O v S and cases not too dissimilar have left a growing movement of proposal that is not un-welcomed by New Zealand legislators, and is therefore not unlikely to have observed changes and additions made in future.